EldritchElli/SDW/Core.md

 ## Skills

-skills are specific areas of your character's knowledge, and experiences. these are used to perform various tasks and overcome obstacles.
+skills are specific areas of your character's knowledge, and experiences.
+These are used to perform various tasks and overcome obstacles.
 Each Skill has a Rank ranging from 0 to 5.

 ### Ballistics